rogerfarrell/Notes/Multiplexing-in-vanilla-Vim.md

 [[vim]]

+---
-# Multiplexing in vanilla Vim
+title: Multiplexing in vanilla Vim
+---

 Vim comes standard with basic multiplexing functionality.
 See the below comparison to a common terminal multiplexer called tmux.
 Note that Vim supports only one session at a time.